frederic-perez/AmE-dictionary/data/dictionary.md

 __forthcoming__
 __forthright__ _adj_ :three: Saying what you think and feel directly and honestly, without being afraid of other people’s reactions.
 Direct and without evasion; straightforward: _a forthright appraisal; forthright criticism._ _Syn_ frank
 __fortified wine__
-__fortitude__ _n_ :two: Strength of mind that enables a person to encounter danger or bear pain or adversity with courage.
+__fortitude__ _n_ :three: Strength of mind that enables a person to encounter danger or bear pain or adversity with courage. _Mental fortitude._
 __fortnight__
 __forty winks__ _idiom_ :three: A short sleep during the day.
 A short nap.
 __foster care__ _n_ :three::hammer: